 It's interesting to note that the larger your mortgage to refinance, the lower your explicit refinance costs.
 Given I believe the ideal mortgage amount is $1 million dollars (if you can afford it) for tax purposes, my refinance costs are often “no cost” with fees simply embedded in the new lower rate.

 There is no free lunch, but it sure feels that way when a bank says do you want a 0.5% lower rate that will cost you nothing out of pocket!

 As with everything in personal finance, always run the numbers before making any financial decision.
 In fact, sometimes the math works in your favor to pay a small mortgage fee instead of get a large credit.

 It's all about perspective in finances.
-Although you may have missed the refinance window for the past 12 months, let's take a look at a two year window to see where 2.15% or higher stacks up.
+Although you may have missed the last refinance window, let's take a look at a past example of a two year window.

 As you can see from the chart, the two year high for the 10-year yield is 3.2%.
 Going from 2.15% to 3.2% is a huge 50% move higher which should scare the bejesus out of bond holders who will lose a lot of money since principal price moves in reverse of yields.